johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   > Always ask "Is this necessary? "

 - Dont count on motivation for long-term results.
 Count on discipline.
 Know  what to do and make yourself do it!

+- The Donts

+  > Actions: Dont procrastinate

+  > Conversations: Dont confuse

+  > Thoughts: Dont wonder (focus)

+  > Soul: Dont be Passive or Agressive (moderation)

+  > Life: Dont be all about bussiness (Not sure)

+- Do the right thing because it is the right thing to do.
+Dont need any other reason for doing something you know is right.
+Only need justification to do thinkg you know are wrong.

 # Amor Fati: Embrace what happens, it couldn't have been otherwise.